brianfrankcooper/YCSB/scylla/README.md

 ### 1. Load target

-You want to test how a database handles load.
-To get the performance picture you would want to look at the latency distribution and utilization under the constant load.
-To select load use `-target` to state desired throughput level.
+Suppose, you want to test how a database handles an open-class system load.

+In this case, to get the performance picture you want to look at the latency distribution and utilization under the constant throughput.
+Use the `-target` flag to state desired throughput level.

 For example `-target 120000` means that we expect YCSB workers to generate 120,000 requests per second (RPS, QPS or TPS) to the database.

 Why is this important?
-Because without setting target throughput you will be looking only on the system equilibrium point that in the face of constantly varying latency will not allow you to see either throughput, nor latency.
+Because without setting target throughput you will be looking at the system equilibrium point which in the face of constantly varying latency would show you neither throughput, nor latency.
+Your system in that case will converge to the closed-class queuing system and that is something not what you wanted.

-For more information check out these resources on the coordinated omission problem:
+For more information check out these resources on the coordinated omission problem.

 See
 [[1]](http://highscalability.com/blog/2015/10/5/your-load-generator-is-probably-lying-to-you-take-the-red-pi.html)